dsa146/vfxjobsmap/README.md

 ## Data source

-Job postings are pulled from a Google Sheet via JSONP (compatible with `file://` origins where `fetch()` is blocked).
+Job postings are pulled from a well-known Google Sheet from Chris Mayne via JSONP (compatible with `file://` origins where `fetch()` is blocked).
 The sheet is polled on load with 3 automatic retries.

 | Column | Field |
 |--------|-------|